nikhilkalhan92/MarqueeTv/README.md

 Performance Optimisation: I optimised all assets, implemented lazy loading for media content = faster load times, Size Optimization: Automatically serve correctly sized images for each device

-next.js imgae outof the box ith next.js provide the images which automaticcaly optimises the images.

 Accessibility and Inclusivity: I ensured compliance with WCAG guidelines

 Collaborative Development: I worked in an Agile environment, regularly iterating based on feedback from stakeholders, QA testers, and user analytics.
 This allowed us to refine features and adjust to user needs continuously.